Exploring the ‘Asoka makeup trend’ on TikTok

 The following are particular elements that make Indian bridal makeup unique:

 Complexion and contouring - A flawless base with a radiant finish is the canvas for any Indian bridal look.
-Contouring helps enhance the facial structure, making it a vital step in creating the dramatic yet elegant appearance that is characteristic of Indian brides.
+Contouring helps in enhancing the facial structure, making it a vital step in creating the dramatic yet elegant appearance that is characteristic of Indian brides.

 Lips in bold hues: Lip colors typically range from bold reds to deep maroons, standing out against the more subdued tones of the base makeup.
 These colors are chosen not only for their visual impact but also for their symbolic meanings, such as prosperity and marital bliss.